As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Ingredients

-- 2 tbsp balsamic vinegar
+- 2 tablespoons balsamic vinegar

-- 1 cup pure pumpkin puree
+- 1 cup pure pumpkin purée

-- 2 tsp pure maple syrup
+- 2 teaspoons pure maple syrup

-- ½ tsp chili powder
+- ½ teaspoon chili powder

-- ¼ tsp smoked paprika
+- ¼ teaspoon smoked paprika

-- ¼ tsp crushed dried rosemary
+- ¼ teaspoon crushed dried rosemary or dried thyme

-- pinch of cayenne (optional for heat)
+- pinch of cayenne optional for heat

-- 1 apple (sliced thin)
+- 1 crisp apple sliced thin

 Instructions

-- In a large skillet (I used non-stick) on the stove, heat ¼ cup vegetable broth over medium heat.
+- In a large nonstick skillet on the stove, heat ¼ cup vegetable broth over medium-low heat.

 - When the onions are caramelized, turn off the heat and add the balsamic vinegar.
 Stir to coat.